EMBRYO TRANSFER (ET)

 On average, approximately seven embryos are collected per super-ovulated flush during the breeding season, consequently five to six embryo recipients should be prepared for each embryo donor in your programme.

-Are all embryos used?
+Are all the embryos implanted?

 Not all embryos will be suitable for transfer or freezing.
 Embryos are graded and only grade 1 and 2 embryos are frozen.
 If you do not have enough recipients to transfer your collected embryos on an ET day, we can freeze them on farm and on centre.

 What care do my sheep need after embryo transfer?